niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

                 },
 ```

 This tells us that at this position in `Q000039` three lines are missing.
-The reference number may be used to keep the three missing lines in their proper position.
+The reference number belongs to the same number sequence as the line reference numbers (see above section 2.5.3.1) and may thus be used to keep the three missing lines in their proper position.
 The same mechanism is used to record single or double horizontal rulings, as in:

 ```json
 {